NaLamKI/NaLamKI.github.io/docs/architecture/dashboard.md

 # Dashboard
 The Dashboard Template describes the Sidebar in the Dashboard containing the visualization of the Dataset.
 The template translates the data into Plots, Images, ...

-You can create a different visualization for different [GEO JSON Features](###Geo-Data-Structure).
+You can create a different visualization for different [GEO JSON Features](/docs/getting-started/data-structures.md).
 Therefore you can define different Template Objects and select which `featureTypes` they are relevant for.
 Furthermore you can define which `title` and `description` the sidebar should show.

 The `widgets` describe the actual visualizations that will be displayed in the sidebar.
-There are different Widget visualizations you can select from [Widgets Overview](###-Widget-Overview).
+There are different Widget visualizations you can select from Widgets Overview in the next section.

 ```json
 [